stereoboy/CarND-Advanced-Lane-Lines/writeup.md

 There are many difficulties when I apply the pipeline above on challenge video.
 I need to upgrade lane-finding process.

-First, all parameters are fine-tuned again.
-Simple noise filter is also added by `cv2.dilate` in HLS theresholding.
+* All parameters are fine-tuned again.
+Simple noise filter is also added by `cv2.dilate` in HLS thresholding.

-Second, if a polynomial fit was found to be robust in the previous frame, then rather than search the entire next frame for the lines, just a window around the previous detection could be searched.

-Third, low pass filter added for deciding final lane lines. (in **19th code cell**).
+* low pass filter added for deciding final lane lines. (in **19th code cell**).
 By keeping latest 5 results, and averaging them, jitter is removed.

-Fourth, I add outlier checker mechanisim in lane-finding process. (in **19th code cell**) Whenever fitting lines, compare the current result with the previous result.
+* I add outlier checker mechanisim in lane-finding process. (in **19th code cell**) Whenever fitting lines, compare the current result with the previous result.
 If the difference is too big, abandon the current result as a outlier.